mattia-barbaresi/creativitips/README.md

-# Segmentation and Chunking
+# ISL and Creativity - A production-oriented model
-## using Transitional Probabilities and attentional mechanisms
+## Segmentation and Chunking using Transitional Probabilities and attentional mechanisms

 ____________________________
 ### Dependencies:
 - pymc
 - pygraphviz
--

 ### Some key parameters that alter results the most:

 - **fogetting**